Just a few house-keeping notes for you before you get started:

 We recommend 100% insert driven best practice, especially for scalability in to the trillions of records.

 Standard: All Hubs carry business key attributes.

-Best Practice: Leverage Hash Keys as “surrogate keys” or replacement keys for your primary keys in your Hub Structures.
+Best Practice: Leverage Hash Keys as “surrogate keys” or replacement keys for your primary keys in your A unique list of business keys Structures.
 Going forward – this practice may vary depending on platform and physical capabilities to execute without hashing in place.
 For now, most database platforms do well with the hashing practices.